Click here for the rules on the Red Tractor Risk Based Approach to assessmentsFind out more

 o) ‘you’ means such Applicant Business or Member as the context permits.

 3. You can only gain certification and obtain ‘Red Tractor Assured’ status for an Enterprise to which your application relates if you conform to the Standards applicable to that Enterprise and you must continue to meet these Rules and those Standards at all times.
-Failure to comply with these Rules or the Standards may result in your certification (whether for a particular Enterprise or for all Enterprises carried out by you) being suspended or withdrawn and your Membership being terminated.
+Failure to comply with these Rules or the Standards may result in your certification (whether for a particular Enterprise or for all Enterprises carried out by you) being suspended or withdrawn and your Membership being revoked.

 4. RTA may update these Rules and the Standards at any time.
 You will be given notice of the specific changes made to the Standards and when they will come into effect.
 When changes are made to the Rules, we will give you notice of that fact and confirm in such notice when the amended Rules will come into effect and how you can view and download or otherwise obtain the amended Rules.
 You must ensure full compliance with all such changes to the Standards and the Rules to retain ‘Red Tractor Assured’ status.